DevanshBhardwaj-vit/file-compressor/README.md

 ## File Compression

-This project demonstract the knowledge of NodeJs.
-The file that is to be compressed is taken as an input.
+The aim of the project is to Compress the file that the user upload.</br>
+# Tech Stack</br>
+1.NodeJS//
+2.ParticleJS//

+We have achieved an Compression Ratio of 2:1 and the user can easily download the ZIP file.

 ## Link
 https://file-compressor-sfj5.onrender.com